tiredofit/docker-clamav/README.md

 ## Installation

 ### Prebuilt Images
 Feature limited builds of the image are available on the [Github Container Registry](https://github.com/nfrastack/container-clamav/pkgs/container/container-clamav) and [Docker Hub](https://hub.docker.com/r/nfrastack/clamav).

 To unlock advanced features, one must provide a code to be able to change specific environment variables from defaults.
 Support the development to gain access to a code.

-To get access to the image use your container orchestrator to pull from the following locations:

-### Prebuilt Images
-Feature limited builds of the image are available on the [Github Container Registry](https://github.com/nfrastack/container-clamav/pkgs/container/container-clamav) and [Docker Hub](https://hub.docker.com/r/nfrastack/clamav).

-To unlock advanced features, one must provide a code to be able to change specific environment variables from defaults.
-Support the development to gain access to a code.